jasonj326/variant-application/README.md

 Sync (Firefighter Mode): For quick gut-checks, DM me on Telegram/Signal.
 This is for sprinting through urgent issues in real-time.

 Response Times: I usually reply within 12 hours; during work hours, ~90 minutes.
 For true emergencies, call me—24/7.
-If we’re onsite, tap me on the shoulder; if remote, ring me.
+When we’re onsite, tap me on the shoulder; if I'm out of sight, ring me.

 🤝 How I Handle Conflict and Pushback